Richard Torrez

 Richard Torrez Jr. (born June 1, 1999) is an American professional boxer.
-As an amateur, Torrez qualified to represent the United States at the 2020 Olympics where he won a silver medal.
-As a professional, he is 13–0 with 11 knockouts.
+As an amateur, he won a silver medal at the 2020 Olympics.

 Early life and education

 Torrez graduated from Palo Verde Elementary School in his native Tulare, California, in 2013.
 He competed on the chess team for Mission Oak High School, where he graduated as valedictorian in 2017.
 Torrez and his friends in the school's robotics club were nearly suspended for trying to develop more efficient rocket fuel.
 "At high school, I think what surprised me most is I liked hanging out with the nerds more than I liked hanging out with the athletes," he said.
 Citing how Vasyl Lomachenko learned dance to improve his boxing footwork, Torrez began studying ballet at the College of the Sequoias.
 He fell in love with it, and eventually played the part of Gaston in a production of Beauty and the Beast, an experience he found more terrifying than the Olympics.